tableau/extension-hierarchy-navigator-sandboxed/README.md

 * With combinations of any of the above, you dashboard expansion possibilities are limitless!

 ## How to use an Extension
 Follow the below steps to configure the extension.

-## Using the Hierarchy Navigator Extension - <a href="https://tableau.github.io/extension-hierarchy-navigator-sandboxed">Github.io Homepage</a>
+This extension is hosted on. <a href="https://tableau.github.io/extension-hierarchy-navigator-sandboxed">Github.io Pages</a>

 ## tl;dr. Download the [manifest file](https://tableau.github.io/extension-hierarchy-navigator-sandboxed/hierarchynavigator-1.0.trex) and [workbook with examples and directions](https://tableau.github.io/extension-hierarchy-navigator-sandboxed/Hierarchy%20Navigator%20Extension.twbx)